hanielu/vite-plugin-svelte-inline-component/README.md

 - The plugin only transforms your application's source code, ignoring anything inside `node_modules`.
 - The template content must be valid Svelte component markup.
 Syntax errors will surface during compilation.
-- Because each inline component gets a unique hash, HMR will re‑render the whole component tree containing it.
+- Because each inline component gets a unique hash, HMR will re-render the whole component tree containing it.
 Keep inline components small for best performance.

 ---